cinqict/CriblUtilities/README.md

 # CriblUtilities
-A Python CLI package for migrating Splunk configurations to Cribl and validating the naming conventions of files in the Cribl configuration folder.
+CriblUtilities is a Python CLI package that streamlines migration to Cribl Stream and validates configurations.
+With minimal setup, it transfers configurations from existing tools to Cribl Stream.
+It also integrates with GitOps workflows to verify naming conventions and file formats before implementing changes.

 ## Other packages
 [PyPI](https://pypi.org/project/cribl-utilities/)